br0sk/yiiron/README.md

     );

 In a more advanced appplication you would probably want to add more stuff to that config file or even merge in the `console.php` file.
-Be careful because the IronWorker runtime evironment might not support everything that your production server supports, for more details have a look [here](http://dev.iron.io/worker/languages/php/#environment?rc=je1) and [here]( http://dev.iron.io/worker/reference/environment/?rc=je1) for more information on the runtime environment.
+Be careful because the IronWorker runtime environment might not support everything that your production server supports, for more details have a look [here](http://dev.iron.io/worker/languages/php/#environment?rc=je1) and [here]( http://dev.iron.io/worker/reference/environment/?rc=je1) for more information on the runtime environment.

-Now create a command line application by creating a file called **CronjobsCommand.php** and save it in the command folder in Yii, it will look something like this `/var/www/myapp/protected/commands/CronjobsCommand.php`.
+Now create a command line application by creating a file called **CronjobsCommand.php**(this is just an example it works fine with any command file name that Yii allows) and save it in the command folder in Yii, it will look something like this `/var/www/myapp/protected/commands/CronjobsCommand.php`.

 Add this code to the file: